clayne/just_math/README.md

 - OpenGL <br>
 - CUDA is optional (flag at cmake time)<br><br>

-Cmake build options should default to BUILD_OPENGL=ON, BUILD_CUDA=off, BUILD_CONSOLE=off.<br>
-Keep these settings.
-CUDA and/or Console mode are not yet well supported.

 **Step 1) Build Libmin** <br>
 Cmake and build Libmin from <a href="https://github.com/ramakarl/libmin">here</a> <br>
 Libmin repo: <a href="https://github.com/ramakarl/libmin">https://github.com/ramakarl/libmin</a><br>